How Much to Tip Movers in 2020

 Unlike dining at your favorite restaurant or visiting your hair stylist every few weeks, moving is often a one-time life event.
 Even if you are in the military or work a job that requires an occasional move, you should not expect to need a moving company for at least every couple of years.
 So, why should you tip people that you might never see again?

 The simple answer is called showing appreciation.
 As you know, moving is one of the most dreaded activities in life.
 From the frustration of trying to pack everything into a truck to falling behind the schedule, moving can trigger a substantial amount of frustration.
 By hiring a moving company that employs professional movers, you reduce the stress and anxiety of making a move.
-In return, you can show your appreciation for a relatively stress free move by tipping each member of the professional moving team.
+In return, you can show your appreciation for a relatively stress free move by tipping each member of the professional moving team for packing and moving your storage and furniture.

-Here are few other reasons to tip the team of professionals that helped you relocate:
+Here are few other reasons to tip the moving team of professionals that helped you relocate:

 - Movers arrived on time